DrStrangeloovee/syshard-lab-protocol/procedure-and-setup.typ

   ],
 )

-The three medium rated attack vectors are:
+The three medium rated vulnerabilities are:
 + _The remote host is missing one or more known mitigation(s) on Linux Kernel side for the referenced 'MDS - Microarchitectural Data Sampling' hardware vulnerabilities._#footnote("https://pentest-tools.com/vulnerabilities-exploits/missing-linux-kernel-mitigations-for-mds-microarchitectural-data-sampling-hardware-vulnerabilities_9986")